-Measure Every Time
+5. Measure Every Time

-Shake for at Least 15 Seconds
+6. Shake for at Least 15 Seconds

 Another reason for poor-tasting drinks is simply that they weren't mixed for long enough.
 Always shake for 15 seconds or more.
 That's about the time it takes to sing the song "Happy Birthday" twice.
-Shake with the lid facing the wall, not your guests.
+Shake with the lid facing you, not your guests.
 That way you don't risk them getting splashed.

-Keep Mixers Cold
+7. Keep Mixers Cold

 If you don't have a bar fridge, keep your mixers in a tub of ice.
 If you use warm or room temperature sodas or juices, it can severely impact the flavor of your drinks.
 Beer and white wine should also be served chilled.

-Don't Hog the Bar
+8. Don't Hog the Bar